 Another advantage of tooth-colored fillings is their versatility.
-If you have a cavity toward the front of your mouth, which is more readily visible, getting it filled with composite means that it will blend in with the rest of your teeth.
+If you have a cavity toward the front of your mouth, which is visible when you smile, getting it filled with composite means that it will blend in with the rest of your teeth.

-A major benefit of tooth colored fillings vs silver amalgam is that much less natural tooth is removed during placement of a tooth colored filling; so it is a much more conservative treatment option.
+A major benefit of tooth-colored fillings versus silver amalgam is that much less natural tooth is removed during placement of a tooth-colored filling; so it is a much more conservative treatment option.

 How to Care for Composite Fillings

 There is no special care required for your tooth-colored filling.
-Just continue to follow good oral hygiene practices, including brushing twice a day and flossing once a day.
-Make sure to see your dentist twice annually for regular examinations and cleanings because you can still get cavities around teeth with fillings.
+Just keep following good oral hygiene practices, including brushing at least twice a day and flossing at least once a day.
+Avoid sweet treats and beverages to help keep tooth decay to a minimum.

 Very rarely patients experience tooth sensitivity after the filling is placed.
 This is perfectly normal and will almost always resolve itself within a short period of time.
 Your dentist will discuss your personalized treatment plan with you in detail and answer all of your questions.